kl2karpenko/JS-practise-NetEnt/lesson3/3-func-examples.md

 ```

 ### 4

+Example of recurtion in function, when it returns itself on some condition&
+Example how can we use isNaN function and how to write functions, that check all of the possibility of errors in it:

 ```javascript
 function getNumberInRange( rangeStart, rangeEnd, number) {
   // check if some of our arguments is not a number return the new call of this function